Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Results and Discussion

 \subsection{Neural Posterior Estimator}

-By incorporating a hierarchical inference step, which effectively models the prior distribution, the SNPE framework can correct for certain distributional shifts.
-This allows for accurate inference even with misspecified priors, provided these priors remain within the test distribution and are low dimensional.
-We demonstrate this capability by first testing scenarios where the Einstein radii in the test data are sampled from a different distribution, but still within the bounds of the training data.
+By incorporating a hierarchical inference step, which effectively models the prior distribution, the SNPE framework can correct for distributional shifts on parameters included in the population-level model.
+In our case these are the dark matter population parameters.
+This allows for accurate inference of the parameters of interest even with misspecified priors, provided these priors remain within the test distribution and are low dimensional.

+We first test the SNPE for the scenario of a parameter that is not included in the population-level model -- the Einstein radii -- is sampled from a different distribution, but still within the bounds of the training data.

 We then empirically test the robustness of SNPE to data generated outside the bounds of the training data.
 We do this by considering modifications to the dark matter subhalo profiles (replacing tNFW profiles with NFW profiles) and also changing the distribution of the background source morphologies as detailed in Table~\ref{tab:mods_SNPE_tests}.
-For the population-level inference of dark matter model we use ten mock targets for each test.
+For the population-level inference of the dark matter model we use ten mock targets for each test.
+This is significantly less than for the NRE tests.
+Each single lens systems requires a significant amount of compute, since each time a new set of sequential neural networks needs to be trained.

-Figure~\ref{fig:NPE_results} illustrates the effect of different tests.
-The red contours show the SNPE results for inference on the training data distribution, while the other colors show the effects of different modifications (Table~\ref{tab:mods_SNPE_tests}), based on the tests from Section~\ref{sec:tests}.

-The target images for the SNPE are generated using the same random seed, ensuring that, between the evaluations on the training distribution and the modifications, only the varied parameter changes.
+To account for this, the target images for the SNPE are generated using the same random seed, ensuring that, between the evaluations on the training distribution and the modifications, only the varied parameter changes.
+We do this, to be able to be able to qualitatively see the effects of the conducted tests without the need for a big sample size because of computational limitations.
+Since we did not experience such high computational costs for tests on the NRE, we did not fix the random seed in the NRE specific tests.
 This implies that the specific realization of positions and masses of the subhalos, along with all other unmodified parameters (including the specific realization of observational noise), remain consistent across the ten different evaluated images.
 The only exception to this is the variation of the Einstein radius, since our parameterization of the abundance of subhalos relies on the lens mass, which is directly correlated to the Einstein radius.
 We expect that for the inference to be robust against these modifications, the posterior of the dark matter normalization, $\Sigma_{\rm sub}$, should remain consistent across the various tests.